Equivariant Heegaard genus of reducible 3-manifolds: Upper Bounds

 Furthermore, $\g(W;G)$ can be arbitrarily high when $G$ is a cyclic group of fixed order. \end{theorem}

 Associated to each Heegaard surface $H$ of genus at least 2 of a compact 3--manifold $X$, is a nonnegative integer invariant $d(H)$, called \defn{Hempel distance} \cite{Hempel}.
+When $d(H) = 0$, the Heegaard surface $H$ is reducible.
+When $d(H) = 1$, the Heegaard surface $H$ can be untelescoped to a generalized Heegaard surface with multiple components.
+Essential surfaces or strongly irreducible Heegaard surfaces can often be used to provide upper bounds on Hempel distance.
+Furthermore, if every thick component of a multiple Heegaard surface has high enough Hempel distance, the generalized Heegaard surface is locally thin.
+We apply this philosophy in our context.

 By \cite{MMS}, for each $t \in \N$ and $N \in \N$, there exists a knot $K \subset S^3$ such that $S^3 \setminus K$ admits a Heegaard surface of genus $t + 1$ and Hempel distance $d(H) \geq N$.
-Fix $t, N, w \in \N$.
-For $i = 1,2$, choose knots $K_i$ in $S^3$ such that each has a Heegaard surface $H_i$ of its exterior of genus $t + 1$ (and $\X(H_i) = 2t$) and Hempel distance at least $\zeta = 2(4t + N+ 2(1-1/w) + 2)/(1 - 1/w) + 3$.
+Fix $t, N, k \in \N$.
+For $i = 1,2$, choose knots $K_i$ in $S^3$ such that each has a Heegaard surface $H_i$ of its exterior of genus $t + 1$ (and $\X(H_i) = 2t$) and Hempel distance at least $\zeta = 2(4t + N+ 2(1-1/k) + 2)/(1 - 1/k) + 3$.
 We use the following, drawn from work of Scharlemann, Scharlemann--Tomova and Tomova.
 The statement for $F$ is due to Scharlemann \cite[Theorem 3.1]{Sch-Proximity} and is a generalization of \cite{Hartshorn}.
 The case when $J$ is disjoint from $K_i$ is the main result of \cite{SchTo} and when $J$ intersects $K_i$, it is the main result of \cite{To-PJM}.
 We rephrase their results, using our terminology.

 \begin{theorem}[Scharlemann, Scharlemann-Tomova, Tomova] If $F \subset (S^3, K_i)$ is an essential connected surface, then $-\chi(F) + |F \cap K_i| > \zeta - 3$.
 If $J \in \H(S^3, K_i)$ is connected, then either $-\chi(J) + |J \cap T| > \zeta - 3$ or $J \to H_i$. \end{theorem}